z-r0crypt/z-r0crypt.github.io/content/post/Cryptography-I-week-2.md

    - For DES, with 2^42 inp/out pairs, you can find k[l_i, …, l_u] in time 2^42.
    - Roughly speaking: you can find 14 = 2 +12(from the 5th S-box) key bits this way in time 2^42.
-   - we can do exhaustive search in the remain bits and find the remaining 56-14=42 bits in time 2^42.
+   - We can do exhaustive search in the remain bits and find the remaining 56-14=42 bits in time 2^42.
 Then we can brute force the rest via exhaustive search, giving us total attack time of ~= 2^43 (<< 2^56)

    **Lesson:** A tiny bit of linearity in S_5 lead to a 2^42 time attack!
 NEVER DESIGN YOUR OWN BLOCK CIPHER.